trustmycode/shotgun_code/README.md

     - Click the "Prepare Project Context & Proceed" button (typically in `Step1CopyStructure.vue` or a similar area for Step 1).
     - The generated context (project tree and file contents) will be prepared internally.
 3.  **Step 2: Compose Prompt**
-    - The view will switch to Step 2 (`Step2GenerateDiff.vue`).
+    - The view will switch to Step 2 (`Step2ComposePrompt.vue`).
-    - The generated project context from Step 1 will be displayed (usually read-only).
+    - The generated project context from Step 1 will be displayed (read-only).
-    - Enter your instructions for the LLM in the "Prompt Editor" textarea.
+    - Enter your instructions for the LLM in the "Prompt Editor" textarea, adjust custom rules, and click "Execute Prompt".
-    - Click "Compose Prompt".
-    - A (mock) diff will be generated and shown in the "Diff Viewer".
+    - The backend makes the LLM request and the result is shown in a modal plus stored in history.
-4.  **Step 3: Execute Prompt**
+4.  **Step 3: Prompt History**
-    - The view will switch to Step 3 (`Step3ExecuteDiff.vue`).
-    - Click "Execute Prompt".
-    - (Mock) execution logs will appear in the console areas.
-5.  **Step 4: Apply Patch**
-    - The view will switch to Step 4 (`Step4ApplyPatch.vue`).
-    - Interact with the (stubbed) patch editor.
-    - Click "Apply Selected" or "Apply All & Finish" to (simulate) completing the process.
+    - The Prompt History view (`Step3ExecutePrompt.vue`) can be opened at any time via the stepper/sidebar button.
+    - Browse previous executions, copy raw prompts/responses, or inspect saved API call payloads.
-6. You can navigate between completed steps using the top `HorizontalStepper` or the `LeftSidebar` step list.
+5. You can navigate between completed steps using the top `HorizontalStepper` or the `LeftSidebar` step list, and the Prompt History button is always enabled for quick access.

 ---